Probing new physics with polarized $\tau$ and $\Lambda_c$ in quasielastic $\nu_{\tau}\!+\!n\!\to\! \tau^-\!+\!\Lambda_c$ scattering process: Acknowledgments

 \section{Acknowledgments}

 This work is supported by the National Natural Science Foundation of China under Grant Nos.
-12135006 and 12075097, as well as by the Fundamental Research Funds for the Central Universities under Grant Nos.
-CCNU22LJ004 and CCNU19TD012 and Pingyuan Scholars Program under Grand No.5101029470306.
+12135006 and 12075097, the Fundamental Research Funds for the Central Universities under Grant Nos.
+CCNU22LJ004 and CCNU19TD012, as well as the Pingyuan Scholars Program under Grand No.5101029470306.